MosheCaustill/my-rest-api/README.md

 npm i
 ```

-4. In the main folder change ".en.example" file to ".env" relevant connection info will be sent directly
+4. In the main folder change ".env.example" file to ".env" relevant connection info will be sent directly
 1. In order to seed users and cards run the following command in your terminal

 ```